scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 A simple and widespread example of details on demand are tooltips.
-Descriptions of interface components or values of data points in visualizations would often create an unusably noisy user interface if they are always visible.
+Descriptions of components or data point values in visualizations would often create an unusably noisy interface if they were always visible.
 Instead, a more concise view is maintained while providing the necessary information in a spatially relevant view when the user specifically requests it.
-Readers viewing the web version of these proceedings can explore a simple example of details on demand live by hovering over any of the figure references, such as this one:
+Readers viewing the web version of these proceedings can explore a simple example of details on demand live by hovering over any of the figure references.
-@fig:detailsondemand, which shows how hovering over a reference (the demand) opens a window at the cursor that displays the target of the reference (the details.)
+@fig:detailsondemand shows how hovering over a reference (the demand) opens a window at the cursor that displays the target of the reference (the details).

 :::{figure} detailsondemand.png